vikashPirth/voice-skill-sdk/docs/skill_structure.md

 ### `tokens.json` (optional)

+TODO: Check the documentation here and how to expose the internal link.

 The `tokens.json` file contains a JSON object with the key `tokens`.
 They contain an array of token objects as defined in the [Skill API Documentation](https://gard.telekom.de/gardwiki/display/SH/Skill+Info+Definiton).

     {"tokens": […]}